davidkhala/tpc_benchmark/readme.md

-# Benchmark Comparison of BigQuery and Snowflake
+# TPC Benchmark Comparison of BigQuery and Snowflake

 ## Project Description

-Perform an analysis of the strengths and weakness of BigQuery when using TPC-DS and TPC-H standards, when compared to SnowFlake.
+SOW: Perform an analysis of the strengths and weakness of BigQuery when using TPC-DS and TPC-H standards, when compared to SnowFlake.

 ## Terminology

 TPC uses specific terminology for the work, for a complete list see x.xx in TCP-DS specifications.pdf
 y.yy in TPC-H specification.pdf